Anthony Lehmann: Film

 In 2009 Lehmann played a cameo role in the Australian movie Offside.
 He appears as the character 'Leechy', a former Junior Socceroo, a soccer star – a role he says is not at odds with his public identity as an active supporter of Aussie Rules football club Hawthorn.

 In order to play the role of Leechy, Lehmann flew to Adelaide for six hours on 6 February 2008.
 Once shooting was completed, he broadcast his afternoon drive-time radio show from a sister Adelaide radio station, before flying back to Sydney.

 In 2010, Lehmann was developing another script with writer/director Carlo Petraccaro.

 Lehmann has also had cameos the Working Dog film Any Questions For Ben? and comedy That’s Not My Dog!

 Other work

 In 2007, he was the face of the advertising campaigns for the Australian International Motor Show held in Sydney.
-He is also the face of adverts for the new Vegemite spread iSnack 2.0 which commenced airing on 21 September 2009 and during the 2009 AFL Grand Final broadcast.
+He was also the face of adverts for the then new Vegemite spread iSnack 2.0 which commenced airing on 21 September 2009 and during the 2009 AFL Grand Final broadcast.